theblacklotus/suicide-barbie/readme.txt

 o	random blah

+	stuff we "need" to cover:

+	*) this is the first official release of binaries / data -> no offical binaries have ever been released -> the ones found linked from pouet.net are leaked binaries (thanks ReJ :) just a dump of what went onto the memory stick before we set off to the party place on sunday ie no real final version and hence no release notes

+	*) no time -> no .nfo / no release note -> no credits   (as original end-scroller points out)

+	*) breakpoint version of music ->
+		the video for bp features music without samples from maggio if you want to hear it on your psp it's included in this archive (suicidebarbie_bpv.at3)

+	unfinished text starts here :)

+	 sometimes you just run out of time; this was one of those moments. and as the original end-scroller points out; we were not that, together with last minute
+	infact there was no

+	 and the binaries released ('leaked') a few days after the party were never intended for public distribution

 	 whilst typing this text, i got a word from Louie. as it turns out we will have to change the tune. great stuff! it means that binary release will be delayed for 'couple' days.